cmu-sei/kaiju/INSTALL.md

 If you install a new Ghidra version, you will need to repeat this process along with re-installing Kaiju.

-**NOTE**: if you use Z3 packages for your Linux distribution, as long as the Z3 binaries are installed in the typical library paths like `/usr/lib`, Java will likely be able to find and use the libraries from these locations instead of the prebuilt included in the Kaiju extension.
+**OPTION TWO**: Particularly on Linux, the included prebuilt Z3 libraries are built for the latest Ubuntu LTS release.
+The libraries may not run properly on other distributions.
+You may however be able to install Z3 libraries directly from your distrubtion's package manager, and Java will load them since they are in system library paths like `/usr/lib`.
 In this case, updating the `ghidraRun` script may not be necessary -- but also, the system packages may be a different version of Z3 than supported by Kaiju.
 Therefore, certain Kaiju tools like GhiHorn may not work properly and we cannot promise being able to support or help with troubleshooting.

+**OPTION THREE**: If you want to ensure the same version of Z3 we develop with, you can manually build Z3 for your particular platform/operating system/distribution.
+The Gradle build system can automatically build Z3 for your system if you build Kaiju from source; otherwise, build Z3 separately according to the Z3 docs and then drop the built Z3 libraries into an appropriate system directory (or the os directory in Kaiju if you want to try).